Idaho State University: History

-In 1963, ISC was renamed for the fifth and final time to Idaho State University, reflecting its new status as a four-year public university.
+On July 1, 1963, ISC was renamed for the fifth and final time to Idaho State University, reflecting its new status as a four-year public university.

 In the ensuing years, Idaho State continuously expanded both its enrollment and the programs it offered.
 The presidency of Richard (Dick) Bowen, from 1985 to 2005, is particularly regarded as an era of growth.
 Bowen served as the president of Idaho State for 20 years, and Connie, his wife, dedicated her time to cultivating community relationships and enhancing long-standing campus traditions.
 During their tenure at ISU, the Bowens brought several projects forward, including the Stephens Performing Arts Center and Rendezvous Center.
 Bowen resigned after a vote of no confidence from the faculty, who were angered by generous pay raises for administration members in the midst of calls for fiscal austerity.

 Arthur Vailas, former vice chancellor of the University of Houston System and vice president of the University of Houston in Texas, became president of Idaho State on July 1, 2006.
 He succeeded Michael Gallagher, who had served as interim president for one year during the transition.
 In February 2011, a majority of ISU faculty voted no confidence in Vailas and called for his resignation.
 This was also followed by a vote of no confidence by the students.
 Although Vailas faced mounting criticism and pressure from faculty and students to step down, he refused to resign and campus tension intensified.
 In February 2011, the Idaho State Board of Education decided to suspend the University's faculty senate.
 As a result of the move, in June 2011, the American Association of University Professors censured ISU.
 In June 2019, the AAUP removed Idaho State from the list of sanctioned institutions.

 Vailas announced his retirement in August 2017, but he continued to serve as president until the expiration of his contract on June 17, 2018.
 He was succeeded by Kevin D. Satterlee.